Converging Evidence Overview

 Temporal consistency

-Past findings, present studies, and future research should become more coherent when interpreted through the correct biological framework.
+Past findings, present studies, and future research become more coherent when interpreted through the correct biological framework.

 Methodological independence